Link Search Menu Expand Document

 • Create a new Private repository and call it as your Kerberos username, e.g. if your MIT email is astark@mit.edu, call it astark

-• Clone the repository to ~/vnav-personal (you will have a team submission later) running git clone git@github.mit.edu:VNAV2023-submissions/YOUR_USERNAME.git ~/vnav-personal (replace YOUR_USERNAME with the name of the repo you just created)
+• Clone your personal submission repository to ~/vnav/personal-submissions (you will have a team submission repo later) running git clone git@github.mit.edu:VNAV2024-submissions/YOUR_USERNAME.git ~/vnav/personal-submissions (replace YOUR_USERNAME with the name of the repo you just created)

-2. Clone https://github.com/MIT-SPARK/VNAV-labs in a folder of your choice.
+2. Clone the lab materials (https://github.com/MIT-SPARK/VNAV-labs) with git clone https://github.com/MIT-SPARK/VNAV-labs ~/vnav/starter-code.
 Note that this repo contains all the labs, and we may change them to include fixes and updates.
 So make sure to pull the repo frequently.

 You are required to put your solutions in the repository you created in the first Git exercise.